 All High School classrooms feature Apple TVs and projectors

 Work and lessons are wirelessly projected on to screens allowing for better interaction with lessons.

-TVs can be synced to teacher iPads so they can bring the lesson right to student desks.
+TVs can be synced to teacher Chromebooks so they can bring the lesson right to student desks.

 Teachers can utilize relevant apps, project electronic versions of textbooks, and make real time notes and highlights on projected work.

 Our commitment to making our students good digital citizens starts early.

 The Early Childhood Center has 2 mobile SMART boards which are shared among the classrooms.
 Teachers use them to create a more engaging and interactive learning environment for different projects and lessons.

 The Elementary School and Early Childhood Center currently have a total of 150 iPads between the 2 Schools.
 30 iPads have been assigned to the ECC and 120 for the Elementary.
 Learning centers have been set up for each classroom with 5 iPads per classroom.

 We have installed Apple TV in each classroom to compliment the iPads.
 This allows for the teachers and students to mirror their work from their iPad to the projector for a more interactive environment.